 deer and moose and salmon and “ancient murrelets” (a type of

 cute bird) and 70,000 souls.

+I prefer NFs.
 A National Park says “Buy a keychain and please read our Interpretive Signage, penned by three people with seven degrees.”
-A National Forest says “We haven’t maintained that road since Carter; you’re welcome to try your luck.”
+A National Forest says “We haven’t maintained that road since Carter, have fun.”

-Best coast in Blender relief, NLCD land cover, a sunsetty
+Best coast in NED-to-Blender relief, NLCD land cover, a

-Cities in brown (as I remember them), the Sierras as in January of a wet year.
-So much of upland CA is in a National Forest.
-Beautiful living but for the wildfires.
+Cities in brown (as I remember them), the mountains as in January of a wet year.
+Beautiful living but for the fires.

 © 2021 Radiant Maps ◆ email@example.com